The Secret Power of the Lucky Numbers

 It is believed that Judas, the man who betrayed Jesus, was the last person to sit down at the Last Supper.
 He was the 13th person at the table.

 According to Norse legend, there were 12 gods seated for a banquet when Loki crashed their party.
 Loki went on to kill one of the other gods, and the result was the event called Ragnarok where bunches of other gods were killed too.

-Christians believe that Cain killed Able on the 13th.
+Christians believe that Cain killed Abel on the 13th.
 Christians also believe that Jesus was crucified on Friday the 13th.
-While this may be popular belief among the Christian community, many researchers believe the murder took place on April 3, 33 AD.
+While this may be a popular belief among the Christian community, many researchers believe the murder took place on April 3, 33 AD.

 Although all the astronauts on board Apollo 13 did come home safely, the mission was to get them to the moon.
 As we all know, the oxygen tank exploded, and it was uncertain if the astronauts would survive, and frankly, that’s enough for me to be wary of both space travel (back then anyway) and the number 13!
 Oh, did I mention it was the only unsuccessful moon mission?

-In a deck of tarot cards, the 13th card is that of the “Death” card.
+In a deck of tarot cards, the 13th card is the “Death” card.
 A skeleton depicts the card with a scythe.
 Nothing can be considered more unlucky than death, right?
-In medieval England, the hangman charged a standard fee of 13 pence to carry out the deed.
+Also, in medieval England, the hangman charged a standard fee of 13 pence to carry out the deed.

 It’s fascinating when you research the number 13 and how it has gotten both positive and negative views.
 I guess it all comes down to what you chose to believe.
 Hell, you could say phooey on the whole thing and view 13 as being a simple number.

 Me?
 I like to think 13 is lucky.
 Hello… Baker’s dozen = 13 donuts!
 Who can say no to an extra donut?
 Especially if it’s vanilla cream!?